Funding

 Funding Priorities and Practicalities

-Applications will be considered for new projects and to allow pilot schemes to test new initiatives.
-This can include staffing roles such as youth workers, Ministry Area Administrators etc, with the understanding that after the first year of funding the project will have to provide its own support for sustainability.
+Applications will be considered for new projects and to allow for pilot schemes to test new initiatives.
+This can include staffing roles such as youth workers, outreach workers etc, with the understanding that after the first year of funding the project will have to provide its own support for sustainability.

 Funding will only be provided to existing projects if it is for new strands of work or activities, or if the project is being expanded in a meaningful way.

-The Mission Fund is also open to eco-friendly/climate change initiatives and church school projects that connect with local church.
+The Mission Fund is also open to eco-friendly/climate change initiatives.

 The Mission Fund does not provide funding for building work or refurbishments to church buildings; the Churches and Pastoral Committee has a fund that churches can apply to for building work.
 The Diocesan Office can also compile reports of external funders that could potentially help you with other funding streams for capital projects.
 Please contact the Diocesan Office for more details.

-Strong applications show a clear sense of purpose: what the project hopes to do, who it is for and how it will help people engage with faith.
-They identify a real local need and explain how the project will respond to it.
+Strong applications show a clear sense of purpose: what the project hopes to do, who it is for, and how it will help people engage with the Church and take steps towards Christian faith.

 The Mission Fund is designed to help churches begin or test something new.
-It is not intended to create long-term dependence, so applications should show how the project will continue once initial funding ends.
+Where funding supports staffing or a new initiative, applications should show how the work will be sustained beyond the first year of funding.

-This might include developing local volunteers, building partnerships, finding new ways of resourcing the work or reshaping it in a sustainable form after the first year.
+This might include developing local volunteers, building partnerships, finding new ways of resourcing the work or reshaping it into a sustainable form as the project develops.

-Applications are assessed on the information provided, so clarity and realism help the Committee understand what the project hopes to achieve and why it is needed.
+Applications are assessed on the information provided, so clarity, realism and a clear mission journey help the Committee understand what the project hopes to achieve and why it is needed.

 How to apply

-There are 4 levels of grant that can be applied for:
+There are 2 levels of grant that can be applied for (please note that the levels have changed from previous years):

 • Simplified application form